 And that’s how I got into blogging.

 Blogging is one of the best jobs for introverts because it allows them to work alone in their own time and space.
-You can write about any topic that you’re passionate about and share your thoughts with the world.

-I love creating content for my readers and being able to help them in some way, whether it’s sharing my best ways to make money online, or just making them laugh with my sense of humor (or at least I think I’m funny).
+I love creating content for my readers and being able to help them in some way, whether it’s sharing my best ways to make money online or just making them laugh with my sense of humor (or at least I think I’m funny).

 Before I started, I thought that you had to be great at writing to be a successful blogger, but that’s not true at all.
 I use Grammarly to help me with my spelling and grammar, but other than that, I just write like I’m having a conversation with a friend.